jessepav/lacygoill-wiki-backup/python/python.md

 # Interpreter
 ## How to see the list of all the interpreters installed on my machine?

-    $ type -a python3
+    $ type -a python
-    python3 is /usr/local/bin/python3˜
+    python is /usr/local/bin/python
-    python3 is /usr/bin/python3˜
+    python is /usr/bin/python
-    python3 is /bin/python3˜
+    python is /bin/python

-### In the previous output, what's the absolute path of the interpreter which will be run when I invoke `python3`?
+### In the previous output, what's the absolute path of the interpreter which will be run when I invoke `python`?

-    /usr/local/bin/python3
+    /usr/local/bin/python

 ### Which environment variable is responsible for this path having the biggest priority?